jt-l/rust_chat/README.md

 Here is a list of potential improvements that could be made to the code to increase quality.

 1. Unit tests
-2. Code refactoring -- split logic into more functions/more code reuse/handle errors better (e.g. clean up use of unwrap() calls)/more idiomatic rust code style
+2. Code refactoring -- split logic into more functions/more code reuse/handle errors better (e.g. clean up use of unwrap() calls)/more idiomatic rust code style/clean up comments
 3. Performance testing -- write a script to generate load on the system; record # of concurrent users, response time, cpu utilization, and memory utilization.
 This information can be used to find bottlenecks and then the code can be optimized accordingly.